November 25, 2013

 Some 150–200 US tactical nuclear weapons are still scattered throughout the NATO countries of Belgium, Germany, Italy, the Netherlands and Turkey.
 Bringing together leading scholars and analysts of tactical nuclear weapons with country-specific expertise, MTA Associate Paolo Foradori's new book offers an in-depth analysis of the presence, role, perceived value, and destiny of tactical nuclear weapons in Europe.
 The volume provides perspectives from all main actors directly or indirectly involved in the debate over the future of these weapons.

 Strategy in the Second Nuclear Age assembles a group of distinguished scholars to grapple with the matter of how the United States, its allies, and its friends must size up the strategies, doctrines, and force structures currently taking shape if they are to design responses that reinforce deterrence amid vastly more complex strategic circumstances.

-By Robert Reardon, Postdoctoral Research Fellow, Project on Managing the Atom/International Security Program
+By Robert Reardon, Former Research Fellow, Project on Managing the Atom/International Security Program, 2012–2014

 This study assesses current U.S. policy options on the Iranian nuclear question.
 It suggests that U.S. goals can be met through patient and forward-looking policymaking.
 Specifically, the United States can begin to lay the groundwork for an effective containment policy while continuing efforts to forestall Iranian weaponization.
 A successful containment policy will promote long-term positive political change in Iran while avoiding counterproductive provocation.